The NIHR Infrastructure and NIHR Schools include centres with a remit to grow future research capacity, which are:

-The NIHR Visiting Speaker Award (VSA) offers NIHR Academy Members based in the NIHR Infrastructure the opportunity to present their research and network with other parts of the NIHR Infrastructure.
+The NIHR Visiting Speaker Award (VSA) offers NIHR Academy Members based in the NIHR Infrastructure or NIHR Schools the opportunity to present their research and network with other parts of the NIHR.

-The purpose of the award is to encourage networking and collaboration within the NIHR and help researchers gain valuable experience of the presenting their research.
+The purpose of the award is to encourage networking and collaboration within the NIHR and help researchers gain valuable experience from presenting their research.

 Are you eligible?